Dear Speaker,

 It’s not all about you.
 It’s about them, too.
 Really listening is much more effective, and it’s being generous as a person.

-Listening is probably the greatest gift you can give.
-Remember that whenever you find yourself with the opportunity to listen to yourself and to others.
-You have so much value to give.
-By listening.
+Listening is the greatest gift you can give.
+Remember that whenever you find yourself with the opportunity to listen to yourself and others.
+You have so much value to give by listening.

 Give the gift of listening today.
-There are those who will absolutely love you for doing that.
+Some will absolutely love you for doing that.
 And you might make someone’s life by listening to them.
 Not just their day.
 Their life.

 Conclusion